naatyfelicio-dot/atu/README.md

             end
         end)
         UIS.InputChanged:Connect(function(input)
-            if not dragDown or uiLocked or activeMobDrag~=frame then return end if input.UserInputType==Enum.UserInputType.MouseMovement or input.UserInputType==Enum.UserInputType.Touch then
+            if not dragDown or uiLocked or mobileButtonsLocked or activeMobDrag~=frame then return end if input.UserInputType==Enum.UserInputType.MouseMovement or input.UserInputType==Enum.UserInputType.Touch then
                 local delta=input.Position-dragStart2
                 if delta.Magnitude>18 then dragMoved=true end